 The 19th and 20th centuries saw the world at war with ideologies.
 Nihilism spread, especially with Friedrich Nietzsche’s infamous “God is dead” philosophy.
 Christianity hung on a balance between warring nations and rife injustices.

 The two World Wars brought devastation across the world.
 Nazism, in particular, terrorized the world by upholding the Aryan race.
-It was persecuting all who don’t adhere to this humanness.
+They persecuted all who don’t adhere to this humanness.
 The worst to suffer out of these two wars were the Jews.
-The Shoah or the Holocaust murdered millions of people of Jewish descent.
-Even those who are professed Christians.
-It is even controversial when the Vatican did not respond against the Nazi regime.
+The Shoah or the Holocaust murdered millions of people of Jewish descent, even those who are professed as Christians.
+It is even more controversial when the Vatican did not respond against the Nazi regime.

 Even after two world-devastating wars, the world superpowers battled still over governing principles.
 Communism and liberalism fought in a cold war.
 Nuclear weapons threatened precarious peace.

 Yet against this backdrop of violence came a resurgence of Christian leadership.
-People all the world over protested against wars.
+People all over the world protested against wars.
 They advocated for the end of slavery, racism, and other social injustices.
 This communal movement fought to go back to loving one other in peace.
 It gave rise to universal human rights.
-It is not explicitly stated.
-But modern society, with all its freedoms, bears its foundation from Jesus’ mission of love and justice for all humankind.
+But modern society, with all its freedoms, bears its foundation on Jesus’ mission of love and justice for all humankind.

 Christianity saw a modern revival in archaeology.
 After World War II, there was the most integral archaeological proof of Christianity.
 It was the Dead Sea Scrolls, the ancient Biblical manuscripts discovered in 1947.
-This discovery happened by happenstance.
-A Bedouin shepherd boy was looking for his lost goat.
-Instead, he found the clay jars containing the scrolls in 12 caves in the West Bank.
+This discovery happened by fate.
+A Bedouin shepherd boy was looking for his lost goat, instead, he found the clay jars containing the scrolls in 12 caves on the West Bank.
 These scrolls include the Old Testament and the New Testament and other ancient texts.

 Before the 20th century, Christians are exclusivists.
 They believed that God only saved the Church followers.
 This belief was like the Old Testament narrative of Israel as the chosen people of God.
 But this exclusivist outlook did the Church no favors.